Our Honest Purple Carrot Review 2026

 How to Cancel Purple Carrot

-Purple Carrot is available as a weekly subscription, but it’s easy to skip, pause, or cancel!
+Purple Carrot is available as a weekly subscription, but itโ€™s easy to skip, adjust, pause, or cancel!

-Here’s how you cancel your Purple Carrot subscription:
+Hereโ€™s how you cancel your Purple Carrot subscription:

 1. Log into your account and go to the letter icon in the upper right-hand corner of the page.
-(This is a list icon on the top left of the page on mobile.
+(This is a list icon on the top left of the page on mobile.)

 2. Then, click on the My Account page

-5. From here, you’ll be given a short survey and simple cancelation instructions to complete the process
+5. From here, youโ€™ll be given a short survey and simple cancellation instructions to complete the process

-Purple Carrot also offers the option to Pause your membership for up to 10 weeks with no charge.
-You’ll see the Pause option next to the Cancel My Account option.
+As an alternative to cancellation, Purple Carrot offers the option to Pause your membership for up to 10 weeks with no charge.
+Youโ€™ll see the Pause option above the โ€œCancel Subscriptionโ€ option.

-Purple Carrot also lets you skip a box for a particular week.
-Here’s how you do that:
+Purple Carrot also lets you skip a box for a particular week with no charge.
+Hereโ€™s how you do that:

 Close up shot of a plant based spinach artichoke grilled cheese next to a pile of oregano fries in front of a Purple Carrot box.